MarkStrendin/MCF-BlockDuplicator/Readme.md

 **v0.1**

- - Added support for Permissions and GroupManager (Will favour GroupManager)
+ - Added support for Permissions and GroupManager

 **v0.0**